dariusmehri/Useful-Pandas-and-Python-Code/README.md

 ###Want to know if address one in df1 matches df2, if so tag the address

+*Create a list of matching addresses in the dataframes:*

 common_cols = list(set(df14.Address) & set(dfmn.Address))

-*Creates a list of matching addresses in the dataframes*

 dfmn["Corner"] = 0

 for i in range(0, len(dfmn)):

     if dfmn["Address"][i] in common_cols:

         dfmn["Corner"][i] = 1